 That’s why it only makes sense that these two components go together.
 After all, video arguably has an unprecedented ability to deliver information quickly and effectively.
 Why have all that content off alone on its own video island when it could be integrated with your LMS?

 By doing that, you can better engage students through interactive video tools and even measure the impact with video analytics.
 And let’s not forget that video can enhance the student learning learning process and increase student retention.

-In this Q&A, Bill Cherne, Sonic Foundry’s Director of Field Engineering, explores how Mediasite – our platform for capturing, publishing, and managing video – can integrate with your LMS to give students instant access to video and create a host of benefits for both students and instructors.
+In this Q&A, Bill Cherne, Sonic Foundry’s VP of Customer Success & Support, explores how Mediasite – our platform for capturing, publishing, and managing video – can integrate with your LMS to give students instant access to video and create a host of benefits for both students and instructors.